Murder of Liu Mengying: Press coverage

-Public attendance was banned at some court hearings, as the trial was declared to involve "indecency issues".
 One court verdict noted that obscene portions of the diary were omitted from the record, leading to widespread public and media speculation that the diary contained sexually explicit material about the women's relationship.
 This attracted a great deal of attention towards the excerpts from the diary that were made public, which were then published in newspapers such as the Shibao and the Shishi xinbao.
-One Shibao headline declared that "fragments of the diary reveal Tao Sijin's entire soul" (片斷的日記可以看出陶思瑾整個心靈), while the Shishi xinbao described the diaries as testifying to Tao's intense love for Liu.
+One Shibao headline declared that "fragments of the diary reveal Tao Sijin's entire soul", while the Shishi xinbao described the diaries as testifying to Tao's intense love for Liu.
 Diary fragments from both women circulated widely among the general public.
+In one diary entry reprinted in May 1932, Tao claims that Liu had been influenced by works such as Salome to fantasize about "living and dying for love".

 In July, Tao published her prison diary in the newspaper Dawan bao, which was serialized over six days under the name "Tao Sijin's Prison Diary: The Blood of Love" (陶思瑾獄中日記：愛的血).
 The Dawan bao also ran a column titled "Tao's Case Forum" (陶案討論會), which published submitted opinions by readers about the case.
+A Shibao reporter interviewed Tao in prison twice; she reiterated her claims of self defense and shared samples of her poetry.
+The reporter wrote that she appeared "as haggard and pitiable as ever; despite the stifling heat of the weather, her demeanor and voice exuded an extraordinary, chilling coldness".